-- 7.3 The Trust Complaints Appeal Committee will probe into how well the complaint was handled at all previous stages, and to determine if the issue has been fairly and properly dealt with.
-It will be for the Committee to decide whether or not it is appropriate to interview the complainant as part of its investigations.
-The Committee will have access to all records relating to the complaint. - 7.4 The period of the Committee's deliberations may need to be extended beyond the 20 working days intended if meetings with the complainant or other relevant persons are unable to be arranged within this time.
-Where this is the case, the complainant will be informed that the timescale will need to be extended and their agreement sought. - 7.5 After the Complaints Appeal Committee has reviewed the complaint and all previous attempts to resolve it, and after meeting with the complainant (if this is deemed to be necessary) it will meet to conclude the matter.
-The complainant must have reasonable notice of the date of the review panel. - 7.6 At the Complaints Appeal Committee meeting, the complainant and representatives from the school, as appropriate, will be present.
+- part of its investigations.
+The Committee will have access to all records relating to the complaint. - 6.5 The period of the Committee's deliberations may need to be extended beyond the 20 working days intended if meetings with the complainant or other relevant persons are unable to be arranged within this time.
+Where this is the case, the complainant will be informed that the timescale will need to be extended and their agreement sought. - 6.6 The Trust Complaints Appeal Committee will meet to conclude the matter.
+The complainant must have reasonable notice of the date of the committee.
+The complainant and representatives from the school, as appropriate, will be present.
 Each will have an opportunity to set out written or oral submissions prior to the meeting.
-The complainant has the right to attend the meeting and be accompanied. - 7.7 At the meeting, each individual will have the opportunity to give statements and present their evidence, and witnesses will be called, as appropriate, to present their evidence. - 7.8 The Committee, the complainant and the school representative(s) will be given the chance to ask and reply to questions.
-Once the complainant and school representative(s) have presented their cases, they will be asked to leave and evidence will then be considered. - 7.9 The Committee will then formulate its conclusions and make any recommendations.
-They will also provide a copy of the findings and recommendations to the complainant and, where relevant, the individual who is the subject of the complaint, and the Headteacher or Executive Headteacher. - 7.10 The Trust Complaints Appeal Committee may decide to: - uphold or dismiss the complaint in whole or part; and / or - recommend changes to the school's systems or procedures to ensure that similar problems do not occur again. - 7.11 The complainant will be informed of the Complaints Committee decision in writing within 5 working days of the Committee's determination.
+The complainant has the right to attend the meeting and be accompanied. - 6.7 At the meeting, each individual will have the opportunity to give statements and present their evidence, and witnesses will be called, as appropriate, to present their evidence. - 6.8 At the end of the Trust Complaints Appeal Committee meeting, the complainant and school representative(s) will be asked to leave whilst deliberations are made. - 6.9 The Committee will formulate its conclusions and make any recommendations.
+They will also provide a copy of the findings and recommendations to the complainant withing five working days of the meeting and, where relevant, the individual who is the subject of the complaint, and the Headteacher or Executive Headteacher. - 6.10 The Trust Complaints Appeal Committee may decide to: - uphold or dismiss the complaint in whole or part; and / or - recommend changes to the school's systems or procedures to ensure that similar problems do not occur again. - 6.11 The complainant will be informed of the decision in writing within five working days of the Committee's determination (this may need to be extended if meetings with the complainant or other relevant persons are unable to be arranged within this time.
+Where this is the case, the complainant will be informed, and the school should seek to obtain the complainant's agreement to this). - 6.12 If the complainant is not satisfied with the outcome of the Trust Complaints Committee's findings, they will be informed inwriting of their right to refer their complaint to the DfE or Ofsted.

-8 Persistent Complaints
+7 Persistent Complaints